 myText = "another even more impressive text";

-However, it should be noted that if, for example, we make a mistake in writing the name of the variable and put myText, instead of myText
+However, it should be said that if, for example, we made a mistake writing the variable name and wrote miText instead of miTexto

 myText = "another even more impressive text";

-In C#, JavaScript, and in most languages, it would give us an error because that variable does not exist (we have not declared it).
-However, in Python it would create a new variable called myText, without any kind of warning.
+In C#, JavaScript, and in most languages, it would give us an error because that variable doesn’t exist (we haven’t declared it).
+However, in Python a new variable called miText would be created, without any warning.

-As we can see, allowing variables not to be declared can be both an advantage, as it is very convenient, and a possible source of errors.
+As we see, allowing variables not to be declared can be both an advantage, because it’s very convenient, and a possible source of errors.

-During the assignment of the variable it is possible to use its own content to calculate the new value.
+During variable assignment it is possible to use its own content to calculate the new value.
 For example, it is valid and very common to do the following,

 counter = counter + 1

-This is because the evaluation of that expression is evaluated in two steps,
+This is because the evaluation of that expression happens in two steps,

-There is no problem in having the expression on the right contain the variable itself.
-It will not do a “I my grandfather am”, nor crash your computer or anything.
-It simply first evaluates what is on the right, and then stores it in the variable on the left.
+There is no problem if the expression on the right contains the variable itself.
+It won’t cause an infinite loop, crash your computer, or anything.
+It simply evaluates the right side first, and then stores it in the variable on the left.